BYLAWS AS AMENDED

 Checks and Drafts

-7.02 All checks, drafts, or orders for the payment of money, notes, or other evidences of indebtedness issued in the name of the Corporation shall be signed by the Secretary/Treasurer, the President, or 1st Vice President or such other party authorized by a majority vote of the Board of Directors.
+7.02 All checks, drafts, or orders for the payment of money, notes, or other evidence of indebtedness issued in the name of the Corporation shall be signed by a member of the Board of Directors, and include the position to which officer is currently serving at the time of execution of such check, draft, or order for the payment of money.
+Copies of any such monetary transfer shall be provided to the Treasurer upon receipt of same, and the Secretary shall be notified of any such obligation imposed upon the ASSOCIATION.
 The Board of Directors shall by resolution set necessary standards of safety concerning all disbursements and deposits.

 7.03 All funds of the corporation shall be deposited from time to time to the credit of the Corporation in such banks, trust companies, or other depositories as the Board of Directors may select.